Expl0dingCat/ame/README.md

 **Long-term Memory**: Ame utilizes a vector database that optimizes memory storage and retrieval, enabling Ame to access data that goes beyond the context limit of its model.

-**Easy setup and configuration**: An automatic setup wizard allows for 3 click installation of dependancies and easy configuration setup.
+**Easy setup and configuration**: An automatic setup wizard allows for 3 click installation of dependencies and easy configuration setup.

 ### Full feature list